swag2716/swag2716/readme.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [Swapnikaagrawal@gmail.com](mailto:Swapnikaagrawal@gmail.com )
-* 🧠  I'm learning Golang
+* 🧠  I'm currently working as SDE-1(Backend) at Hue Logics

 ### Skills